codenameyau/intro-to-bash/01-sessions-and-jobs.md

 # Intro to Bash - Chapter 1.
-Jobs
+Sessions and Jobs

 ## Table of Contents
 - Sessions
-- Environment variables
+- Variables (local vs environment)
-- Job control
+- Job control (process (fg) vs daemon (bg))
 - Signals

 ### What is Bash
-- String-based scripting language
+- String-based command language.
-- Command language
+- Each command is delimited by whitespace.

-### What can it do
+### What can you do with bash
-- Start, pause, stop jobs.
+- Start, stop, and kill jobs.
-- Interact with other programs
+- Run jobs in foreground and background.

-### Bash profile execution order
+### Bash session and profile sourcing

 ```sh
 # Load system-wide profile.